fenhl/magic-set-generator/README.md

     You can also save your card names as a plain text file in the same folder (one card name per line), and use that file to generate the cards, like this: (let's assume the text file is called `cards.txt`)

     ```
-    json-to-mse -i cards.txt -o example.mse-set
+    msg -i cards.txt -o example.mse-set
     ```
 3. `-i` and `-o` aren't the only options available.
-The full list is described below in the section “Command-line options”, but here's one that's especially important. `json-to-mse` normally downloads card art from [Scryfall](https://scryfall.com/) each time it runs, but you can speed up subsequent runs (and avoid getting yourself blocked if you download the same images over and over again) by creating a folder where it should save these images, and then adding the following option each time you use `json-to-mse`.
-For example, if you created a folder named `card images` inside the folder that you opened in step 1, you can run `json-to-mse --images="card images" -i cards.txt -o example.mse-set`.
+The full list is described below in the section “Command-line options”, but here's one that's especially important.
+Magic Set Generator normally downloads card art from [Scryfall](https://scryfall.com/) each time it runs, but you can speed up subsequent runs (and avoid getting yourself blocked if you download the same images over and over again) by creating a folder where it should save these images, and then adding the following option each time you use Magic Set Generator.
+For example, if you created a folder named `card images` inside the folder that you opened in step 1, you can run `msg --images="card images" -i cards.txt -o example.mse-set`.
-4. Another useful option is `-v` if you want to see more information about what `json-to-mse` is doing.
-This will also make `json-to-mse` check if any updates are available (and tell you how to update).
+4. Another useful option is `-v` if you want to see more information about what MSG is doing.
+This will also make MSG check if any updates are available (and tell you how to update).

 ## Advanced usage

-Sections marked **(NYI)** are not yet implemented in `json-to-mse` version 2.
+Sections marked **(NYI)** are not yet implemented in MSG version 2.

 The script takes any number of command line arguments.
 Arguments are interpreted as follows: